LightForm-group/continuous-peak-fit-analysis/README.md

 ```unix
 cd ~/Desktop/continuous-peak-fit-analysis/
 ```
-**4. Next, create a python virtual environment (venv) which contains all of the python libraries required to use pyFAI.
+**4. Next, create a python virtual environment (venv) which contains all of the python libraries required to use continuous-peak-fit-analysis.
 Firstly, use the following command to create the venv directory which will contain the necessary libraries:**
 ```unix
 python -m venv ~/Desktop/continuous-peak-fit-analysis/venv